 The apparent brightness of the mid-grey is altered according to the context in which you see it – a trick of the eye, working to make sense of its surroundings.
 Hues works in the same way as tones when placed adjacent to other colours, allowing you to create different effects using the same palette of colours.

 There's more to explore in the world of colour, which is why we've got a tag for all of our articles on the subject of colour.
 Visit creativebloq.com/tag/colour to explore our latest colour articles, or read some of these highlights below.

-What are the ‘right’ combinations, and how can designers sidestep subjective debates to harness the power of colour more effectively in branding projects?
-Computer Arts magazine takes a look in this guide, speaking to experts in colour branding and looking at tools to help you make the right choices.
+What are the ‘right’ combinations of colours, and how can designers sidestep subjective debates to harness the power of colour more effectively in branding projects?
+We speak to experts in colour branding and look at tools to help you make the right choices.